APEBOLT123/APEBOLT123/README.md

 Hey, im leon and heres some stuff about me!

-Im a young kid and im currently only intrested in python/bat.
+im currently only intrested in python/bat.

 If i was to learn something new itd 100% be C++.